 • Stress management

-1. Define extraordinary results – what you want to achieve
+1. Clarify your agenda, and define extraordinary results – what you want to achieve

 2. Identify strengths

-3. Practice “systematic abandonment” of things that aren’t working
+3. Practice “systematic abandonment” of, and closing the door on, things that aren’t working

 • Improve your performance.